dapak2002/programming-languages-2022/report.md

     - More to come: Parsing lambda calculus expressions pen-and-paper.
 Variable Binding and Church encodings.
 Rewriting 1: Transitive Closure and Equivalence Relations.
 Rewriting 2.
 Confluence, Normal Forms, Termination.
 Fixed point combinator.
 Rewriting 3 and 4.
 Theorem Proving.
 Hoare Logic.

 - Part 2
-    - A specification of your project is due on the last day of September.
+    - A specification of your project was due on the last day of September, but will be postponed until after the deadline of Assignment 1.
     - A prototype implementation (or the core section of a theoretical report) is due on the last day of October.
     - A draft of Part 2 is due on Sunday before the Thanksgiving break.